Harlan Blayne Kytwayhat

-Harlan Blayne Kytwayhat (born May 28 1998) is a Cree actor from Canada, best known for his regular role as Coach Sanguinet in the television comedy series Shoresy.
+Harlan Blayne Kytwayhat (born May 28, 1998) is a Cree Canadian actor and musician.
+He is best known for his regular role as Coach Sanguinet in the television comedy series Shoresy (2022–2024) and for playing Itsee in the 2022 science fiction action film Prey.

 A member of the Makwa Sahgaiehcan First Nation from Saskatchewan, he was bartending at the local golf club when a talent agent from Vancouver, visiting the area, invited him to audition for the role of Wendigo Donner in the television series Outlander.
 Although he didn't ultimately get the role, he made the shortlist and decided to pursue acting, soon landing his first role with a guest appearance in the television series Tribal.